Anjila Tumbapo Subba

-Anjila Tumbapo Subba (Nepali:एन्जिला तुम्बापो सुब्बा; born 28 May 1996) is a Nepali footballer who plays as a goal keeper for Armed Police Force and Nepali Women's National Team.
+Anjila Tumbapo Subba (Nepali: एन्जिला तुम्बापो सुब्बा; born 28 May 1996) is a Nepalese professional footballer who plays as a goalkeeper for the Indian Women's League club Sethu and the Nepal women's national football team.

 Early life

 Anjila Tumbapo Subba started playing football from the age of thirteen.
 She completed her +2 level from Siddartha Banasthali College and is currently enrolled in BBS degree in the same college.
 She started her career from Purbanchal Women's Football Team in 2011 from where she played some local tournaments.
 Her performance caught the eyes of various departmental sides which led the departmental sides to offer her a contract.
 Among the offer received she choose Armed Police Force – APF Women’s Football Team.
 She joined APF back in 2012 and now is first choice Goal Keeper of the Team.

 Domestic career

 In domestic league, Anjila plays for Armed Police Force-APF Women's Football Team.
 She joined APF in 2012.